giantswarm/app-build-suite/README.md

 dabs.sh -h
 ```

-To learn what they mean and how to use them, please follow to
+To learn what the configuration options mean and how to use them, please follow to
 [execution steps and their config options](#execution-steps-details-and-configuration).

 ## Tuning app-build-suite execution and running parts of the build process